 Britain says Syria chemical attack evidence may already be destroyed

-LONDON Aug 25 (Reuters) - Britain said on Sunday that evidence of a chemical weapons attack in the suburbs of Damascus could have already been destroyed ahead of U.N. inspectors visiting the site.
+LONDON (Reuters) - Britain said on Sunday that evidence of a chemical weapons attack in the suburbs of Damascus could have already been destroyed ahead of a visit to the site by U.N. inspectors.

 "We have to be realistic now about what the U.N. team can achieve," Foreign Secretary William Hague told reporters.